KeyBridge/matlab_eHATA/README.md

 ExtendedHata_LocationVariability.m  	- A function to compute the standard deviation estimate of the location variability for urban and suburban environments.

 piecelin.m 			 	- A function to get piecewise linear interpolation.
-It can be downloaded at:								  (https://www.mathworks.com)
+It can be downloaded at:								  https://www.mathworks.com

 doc					- A folder contains a short tutorial explaining how to use the code.
-Please see [Tutorial] (eHATA/doc)
+Please see [Tutorial] (https://github.com/usnistgov/eHATA/doc)

 tests					- A folder contains MATLAB scripts and a .mat file used to test each function.
-Please see [Tests] (eHATA/tests)
+Please see [Test scripts] (https://github.com/usnistgov/eHATA/tests)
 <p>Note, accuracy of the ExtendHata_MedianBasicPropLoss.m function, which is independent of site-specific terrain data, has been validated by comparing with Paul McKenna's results.
 However, other functions, which depend on site-specific terrain information, has been tested using only a subset of terrain data.
 These functions might need more testing against reference data.

 <h2> Add Path </h2>